 Inviting a wealth of top-flight international rock and pop stars, InMusic is probably the most recognizable of Zagreb music festivals for outsiders.
 Compared to others with similar billings, it’s a bargain.
 Furthermore, it’s a great excuse to visit the city in summer.
 Interestingly, it takes place on an island in Jarun Lake, usually each June.
 And it is Croatia’s largest open-air music festival.

 InMusic may be the city’s most famous music festival, but it’s far from the only one.
-In addition to the farmers’ markets, gastro and cultural festivals taking place on Zagreb streets, you find many more musical happenings.
+You’ll find many more musical happenings.
 The Croatian National Theatre Zagreb (HNK Zagreb) regularly brings world-standard opera and classical music onto Zagreb streets.
 These are spectacular free shows.

-Crossover Festival brings funk, soul and jazz sounds to Ribnjak Park.
-Rock and pop performers appear at almost every social event in the city centre.
-In fact, you’ll find Zagreb’s squares and parks filled with melody and sound throughout most of the year.
+Crossover Festival takes funk, soul and jazz sounds to Ribnjak Park.
+Rock and pop performers appear at almost every social event in the centre.
+In fact, you’ll find Zagreb’s squares and parks filled with melody and sound throughout most the year.

-One of Europe’s biggest animated film festivals, Animafest is the continent’s second-oldest animation film festival.
+One of Europe’s biggest, Animafest is the continent’s second-oldest animation film festival.
 It usually takes place in early

-ZagrebDox is an international documentary film festival taking place in early spring.
-It consists of two programs, regional and international, which present the best creative documentary films of the year.
+ZagrebDox is an international documentary film festival in early spring.
+It consists of two programmes, regional and international.
+They present the best creative documentaries of the year.

-The International Folklore Festival and is a cultural presentation of folklore traditional to Croatia, with international participation.
-Croatia’s many folklore societies preserve dance, songs, costumes and even musical instruments that are part of regional and national heritage.
+The International Folklore Festival and is a presentation of folklore traditional to Croatia.
+It boasts international guests.
+Croatia’s many folklore societies preserve dance, songs, costumes and even musical instruments.
+These are part of regional and national heritage.
 Moreover, Croatian folklore is an enchanting spectacle.
 Furthermore, it’s a valuable insight into the past of the country’s everyday folk.
 You can see festival events all around the city during July, in the Upper Town, Ban Jelačić square, and elsewhere.

 However, if you’re not in the city at this time, not to worry.
 Luckily, Zagreb is home to the Croatian National Folk Dance Ensemble, LADO.
 Dedicated performers, singers and musicians all, they are famous across the world.
 If you get a chance to catch them, you simply must.